NiallMoody/UnrealAudioBase/README.md

 # Locations of audio events

-Locations for where to find/set the various audio events are listed in the table below.
+Locations for where to find and set the various audio events are listed in the table below.

 Where **Location** is set to **Content:** this indicates the event is set on an asset from your Content Browser.
-Double-click on the asset to open it, then set the sound via the listed **Components Pane** and **Details Pane**.
+Double-click the asset to open it, then set the sound via the listed **Components Pane** and **Details Pane**.

 Where **Location** is set to **Outliner** this indicates the event is set from an object in the scene.
 Select that object in the Outliner, and set the sound via its **Details Pane**.